Last updated: February 5, 2024.

 The smart cooking sensors, the amount of power control, and the energy saving Eco Mode feature are other key factors that made this microwave stand out.

-Get more details on this energy efficient microwave, including the price, on Amazon here.
+Get more details on this energy efficient microwave, including the price, here.

 You may be interested in: Dishwasher Wattage [601 Studied | Most Efficient Revealed].